Prof. Dr. Ali Maximilian Erturk, Director

-Dear visitors, I obtained my undergraduate degree from the Bilkent University in Ankara in 2003, then moved to Munich for my Ph.D.
-I worked at the Max-Planck-Institute of Neurobiology, focusing on axon regeneration in the injured spinal cord by developing and using in vivo imaging and tissue clearing methods.
-In 2009, I moved to Genentech in S. San Francisco for my postdoc, where I worked on non-apoptotic caspase-3 actions in spine degeneration, traumatic brain injury and whole brain tissue clearing to assess neurodegeneration.
-Besides chasing breakthrough science with my amazing team, I enjoy sports, photography, reading and cooking (Photo credit: Christiane Kappes).
+Dear visitors, I obtained my undergraduate degree from the Bilkent University in Ankara in 2003, and my Ph.D. in LMU Munich.
+I worked at the Max-Planck-Institute of Neurobiology, focusing on axon regeneration in the injured spinal cord.
+In 2009, I moved to Genentech in S. San Francisco as a postdoc, where I worked on non-apoptotic caspase-3 actions in spine degeneration, traumatic brain injury and whole brain tissue clearing to assess neurodegeneration.
+Currently, I am very excited about developing and implementing technologies to enable personalized treatment of complicated diseases.
+Besides chasing breakthrough science in that regard with my amazing team, I enjoy sports, photography, reading and cooking (Photo credit: Christiane Kappes).

 Rami Al-Maskari, Ph.D.
 Candidate